-The formal graduate courses offered within the Molecular Genetics graduate program are taught in modules known as “Topics”.
-One topic lasts for 6 weeks with one 2 hour session each week (i.e. 12 total hours in class).
+The formal graduate courses in this department are taught in modules known as “Topics.”
+Most topics lasts for 6 weeks with one 2-hour session each week (i.e., 12 total hours in-class).
+Topics for the CBMG track consist of 24 hours in-class and are therefore the equivalent of two topics.
 In-class sessions generally include lectures by professors and presentations by students on current literature.
 Classes often involve discussion of research papers.
 Topics are generally evaluated through assignments and class participation.
-Marks for topics will be available within 4 weeks after the due date of the last assignment for the topic.
-Students are strongly encouraged to contact course coordinators and pick up the marked assignments.
+Marks for topics are available within 4 weeks after the due date of the last assignment for the topic.

 Registration & Deadlines